 The cover charge gives you a 45-minute stay, two vodka cocktails and a heavy fur parka to wear.
 The parkas and ice sculptures make great photo ops (but don’t try to use a selfie stick here; it’s too small).

 Kids are welcome and even get their own mocktails.
 But before you shell out the cover charge for them consider how long they’ll last in the 17-degree chill.

 5. Find the quiet spaces

 The Getaway is a mega-ship and winter break is a peak travel week for families in the Northeast.
-We’re not people who need our vacation to be a constant party.
+We’re not people who need our vacation to be a constant party and the very loud, always-crowded pool deckwas not always our idea of fun.
 So part of enjoying the cruise was finding the places where other people weren’t.

 6. Take Advantage of the Kids Club

 On our last cruise Tiny Traveler went to Splash Academy on several evenings and for at least part of every sea day.